 Step 3.
 Cut ’em.

 Any knife, any cutting board.
-Cut the ends off of each side of the pepper, stem and flower tip, and then cut into either rounds or long halves or quarter strips.
+Cut the ends off of each side of the pepper, stem and flower tip, and then cut into either rounds or in half, whatever you want.

 Once everything is cut and laid in the pan, move to step 4.